The complete kit for budgeting projects like a pro!

 -

-Need a dashboard to track your project budget?
-The collaborative working platform monday.com offers a simple, clear one for estimating the budget upstream, then analyzing the actual cost of each task.
-Bonus: use the formulas for more advanced analysis without too much effort.
+Need a dashboard to monitor your project budget?
+The collaborative working platform monday.com offers a simple, clear tool for estimating the budget upstream, then analyzing the actual cost of each task.
+Bonus: use the formulas for more in-depth analysis without too much effort.

 -